omeka/omeka-s-enduser/docs/content/item-sets.md

 ### Advanced tab
-The advanced tab has two options.
-One lets you set a custom thumbnail for the item.
-The other allows you to change which user has ownership of the item.

-**Thumbnail**

 By default, Omeka S will use the media from the first item added to an item set to generate a thumbnail for the set.
 If you want to use a non-media image for the thumbnail for an item set you can set it here.

 ![Thumbnail tab with no asset selected.
 The tab displays a message about thumbnail creation and a button to "select" an asset](contentfiles/itemset_thumb1.png)